reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 1. Your Effect connected to the `"travel"` room (until it disconnected)
 1. Your Effect connected to the `"music"` room (until it disconnected)

-Previously, you were thinking from the component's perspective.
-When you looked from the component's perspective, it was tempting to think of Effects as "callbacks" or "lifecycle events" that fire at a specific time like "after a render" or "before unmount".
+Previously, you were thinking from the Component's perspective.
+When you looked from the Component's perspective, it was tempting to think of Effects as "callbacks" or "lifecycle events" that fire at a specific time like "after a render" or "before unmount".
 This way of thinking gets complicated very fast, so it's best to avoid.

 **Instead, always focus on a single start/stop cycle at a time.
 It shouldn't matter whether a Component is mounting, updating, or unmounting.
 All you need to do is to describe how to start synchronization and how to stop it.
 If you do it well, your Effect will be resilient to being started and stopped as many times as it's needed.**